 Ask yourself……… What’s in it for me?

-If you have a secure job, owning your own Business means you give up the following:
+If you have a secure job, owning a small business means you give up the following:

 - Paid public holidays and annual leave

 - Health care and other benefits